11/3/24

 Cantinflas, the Genderqueer, & Jesus

-Somewhere between Abilene and El Paso, goin Southwest in my 73 Polaris wagon, I exit at a speck on the map, Salt Flat City, parkin at a Tex Mex joint, Pedro’s Cafe.
+Somewhere between Abilene and El Paso, driving Southwest in my Dodge wagon, I exit at a speck on the map, Salt Flat City, parkin at a Tex Mex joint, Pedro’s Cafe

 Inside, I sit at the counter, looking over the menu.

-The waitress is genderqueer with a florescent Cleopatra wig on, saying to me,
+The waitress is genderqueer with a Cleopatra wig and she says to me,

 howdy handsome, do you like Tex-Mex food?
-Honey, and if you all is game, I give the best head in Texas.
+Or how about a blow job?
+I give the best head South of the Mason-Dixon line,

-No thanks, sweetie, I'm impotent, I'll have el especial, keep the coffee common, cariƱa.
+I'll pass, sweetie, I'm impotent, I'll have el especial.
+Keep the coffee common, cariña.

-In due course, I'm served by Miss Brittany CoxXx, ha ah; chicken quesadillas, cheesy baked burritos, tamales, Tex-Mex with native aroma, delicioso.
+In due course, I'm served by Miss Brittany CoxXx, hah ; chicken quesadillas, cheesy baked burritos, tamales, Tex-Mex with native aroma, delicioso.

-By 9PM, I'm on my way to the El Paso border crossing, it’s closed, I do a U-turn and drive to Gala National Forest, parkin, grabbin my sleeping bag, finding a bushy area, laying it on a bed of pine; on my back lookin up at the sky, tunin into the Earth Mother and da stars above;
+By 9PM, I'm on my way to the El Paso border crossing but it's closed, I do a U-turn and drive to Gala National Forest, parkin, grabbin my sleeping bag, finding a bushy area, placing the bag on a bed of pine; on my back lookin up at the sky hugged by Mother Earth and kissed by the sky;

 Like a Cowboy in the Boat of Ra.

-That morning at 6AM, I pack up the wagon sucking down 3 Red Bulls like there's no tomorrow, hyper-buzzed, drivin' to the El Paso border crossing, stoppin my car at the checkpoint, showing the Mexican agent, who resembles Cantinflas, my passport, and car insurance, he's indifferent, smirking and sayin,
+That morning at 6AM, I pack the wagon and suck down 3 Red Bulls, hyper-buzzed I drive' to the El Paso border crossing, stoppin my car at the checkpoint, showing the Mexican agent, who resembles Cantinflas, my passport, and car insurance, he's indifferent, smirking and sayin,

 Don't get the clap, Gringo.

-Going south to TorreĆ³n, Mexico, is 7 hours from El Paso, halfway to Mexico City. , rockin' to Ranchera and Mariachi music on the radio.
+I Drive south to Torreón, Mexico, it's 7 hours from El Paso, halfway to Mexico City, listening Ranchera and Mariachi music on local radio.

 At Chihuahua, I pull into a liquor store, buying 2 pints of mescal, a Zippo lighter, and ultra-thin rolling papers.

-Driving out of town on Avenida BolĆvar I see a Black cowboy standing on the sidewalk, pimpin' somethin, maybe himself, I ask,
+Driving out of town on Avenida Bolívar a Black cowboy's standing on the sidewalk, pimpin' somethin, maybe himself, I ask,

-Sure gringo, I got quarter ounces of Diesel Gold for 1000 pesos,
+Sure gringo, I got 1/4 ounces of Diesel Gold for 1000 pesos,

 let me smell some,

-he opens a Ziploc bag, and I take a whiff; the shit’s pungent, so I hand over a 1000 Peso note.
-Driving into an alley I roll a few.
+he opens a Ziplock bag, I take a whiff; the shit’s pungent, so I hand a 1000 Peso note and then rolling a few while I'm driving, something learned on the rodeo circuit.

-By dark I can see the lights of Zacatecas on the horizon, weary I turn into Parque Nacional Sierra de Ɠrganos; no one is there, not even a watchman.
+By dark, I can see the lights of Zacatecas on the horizon, weary I turn into Parque Nacional Sierra de Órganos; no one is there, not even a watchman.

 I lay a sleeping bag on the rooftop of the wagon, counting stars and fading out.

-Up early, I drive into Santana Ciudad buyin half a dozen bolillo
+Up early, I drive into Santana Ciudad and buy 1/2 a dozen bolillo and a cup of black coffee.

-In 3 hours, I’m in Mexico City, passing grimy brick buildings, exhaling soul shadows that shake me to the bone.
+In 3 hours, I’m in Mexico City, passing grimy brick buildings that exhale soul shadows, I’m shook to the bone.

-In the comunity of Tepetos, a dicey area, I notice a rusted neon sign at the end of an alley, El Last Exit.
+In the community of Tepetos, a dicey area, I notice a rusted neon sign at the end of an alley, El Last Exit.

-I park on Calle Juarez and walk to it, inside I see a big gal in a metal cage, who asks,
+I park on Calle Juarez and walk to it, inside I see a large gal in a metal cage, who asks,

 do you want a woman gringo?

 I walk to room 107, unlocking the door.
 There's a made-up double bed, a hot plate, and a cold-water WC.
-It's not a good room, it's akin to the dumps young Bukowski lived in.
+It's not a good room.

-Outside it smells like a septic tank, I duck into Rico's Cantina.
-It's dark inside, smelling like stale beer.
-The hard-drinkin' Mexicans eyeball me, el camarero comes close face to face, his breath is awful, I order,
+Horny, I walk the streets, the sewers steam a gaseous smell.
+I duck into Rico's Cantina.
+It's dark inside, you can smell stale beer.
+The hard-drinkin' Mexicans eyeball me, el camarero comes up close, we look face to face, his breath is awful, I order,

-let see now, I'd like a shot of top shelf Tequila and a Corona Extra,
+let’s see now, I'd like a shot of top-shelf Tequila and a Corona Extra,

-The greaser grabs a machete from under the bar, slamming it on the counter like Noriega like Noriega or Pablo EEscobar
+The greaser grabs a machete from under the bar, slamming it on the counter repeatedly, so

-running to the safty of Saint Christofer's Church, buying a red rose from a lady dressed in black; a thorn pricks my finger, and it drips blood.
+So I run to Saint Christofer's Church, buying a red rose from a lady dressed in black; a thorn pricks my finger, it's dripping blood.

-Catching my breath, I kneel in the 2nd pew, looking over the crucifix on the sanctuary wall.
+Catching my breath, I kneel in the 2nd pew eyeballing the crucifix on the sanctuary wall.

 I met a Gypsy kid on a bus goin from Greece to Albania, and he told me a story;